wp-plugins/featured-posts-scroll/readme.txt

 = I have the "Display Excerpts" option selected, but I'm not seeing anything = The plugin will currently only display manually entered excerpts.
 Automatically generated excerpts will not be displayed.

+= When I save my settings, I get an error that says statics JS and/or CSS files can't be saved.
+What can I do to fix this? = If you get this error, it means that the permissions on your server aren't setup to let Wordpress write directly to a file.
+To resolve this you'll need to temporarily change the permissions on this plugin's css and js directories, click "Save Settings" on the admin page, and then change the permissions back.

+You can change the permissions on your server either by using SSH or a config menu on your hosting service's site (if they allow you to directly change permissions).
+With SSH access, navigate into the featured-posts-scroll directory and enter "chmod 777 css js", click "Save Settings" on the admin page, and then change permissions back with "chmod 755 css js".

 == Screenshots ==

 1. Admin Screen